tdkhanjar/Snake/README.md

 # Snake
-Simple python snake game
-Not terribly efficient, no plans to optimize
-Just an exercise with a few python libraries
+Simple python snake game.
+Not terribly efficient, no plans to optimize, just an exercise with a few python libraries